 The ENERGY STAR label can be found on both convection and combination ovens.
 This includes full-size gas and full- and half-size electric convection ovens.
 Full- and half-size gas and electric combination ovens are also eligible.
-Committat have earned the ENERGY STAR may feature of electric combination ovens are also eligible.
 Commercial ovens that have earned the ENERGY STAR may feature direct-fired gas or infrared burners, improved insulation and gaskets, and digital control features that help use energy more efficiently than standard models.
 These technical approaches can lead to higher production capacity, improved air circulation, and faster and more uniform cooking processes.
 These benefits can also lead to a reduction in heat loss by the oven leading to a cooler kitchen and improved working environment.

-- ► Look for the ENERGY STAR - Reduce idle time & turn off back-up ovens when possible - Fully load the oven when cooking - Inspect and replace gaskets & tighten hinges when needed - Maintain the steam generators in combination ovens oven in "steam" or "combination" mode typically uses more energy and water than operating it in convection mode.
+- ► Look for the ENERGY STAR - ▶ Reduce idle time & turn off back-up ovens when possible - Fully load the oven when cooking - Inspect and replace gaskets & tighten hinges when needed - Maintain the steam generators in combination ovens or "combination" mode typically uses more energy and water than operating it in convection mode.
 Use the oven's programming capabilities to properly control different cooking modes to maximize energy efficiency and cost savings.
 Eligible gas combination ovens must have a capacity of 6 or more pans.
 For electric models, the pan capacity must be at least 5 pans and no more than 20.